Tons of Household Hazardous Waste (HHW) diverted from the waste stream

 Recognizing a threat to the environment and human health, the City of Olathe established the Household Hazardous Waste (HHW) division to manage potentially hazardous materials.
 The City encourages citizens to dispose HHW in an environmentally-responsible manner, and supports this goal through year-round and special event waste disposal programs.

 This measure illustrates the tons of materials collected at the the Household Hazardous Waste (HHW) facility that are recycled or reused instead of sent to the landfill.

 Meet or exceed the total tons of Household Hazardous Waste (HHW) that has been diverted on average over the previous 36 months.

-As of Q3-18, 93.45 tons of household hazardous waste (HHW) has been diverted from the waste stream in 2018.
-This amount is 11.25 tons below the current target, but HHW disposal amounts can be variable and unpredictable.
+In 2018, 129.36 tons of household hazardous waste (HHW) were diverted from the waste stream.
+This amount is 5.01 tons below the annual target (which is based on the prior year amount), but HHW disposal amounts can be variable and unpredictable.

 Meeting Target | Close to Target | Off Target